kikofernandez/otp/system/doc/reference_manual/documentation.md

 The module description should include details on how to use the API and examples of the different functions working together.
 Here is a good place to use images and other diagrams to better show the usage of the module.
+If you end up writing a lot of text in the `moduledoc`, it could be a good idea to break it out into an external page instead.

 The `moduledoc` should start with a short paragraph describing the module and then go into greater details.
 For example: